Sinkhole (film)

-At box office the film crossed 1 million admissions within 6 days of release and became the fastest Korean film in 2021 to do so.
-As of 31 December 2021, it is the second highest-grossing Korean film of 2021, with gross of US$17.97 million and 2.19 million admissions.
+At the box office, the film crossed 1 million admissions within 6 days of release and became the fastest Korean film in 2021 to do so.
+As of 31 December 2021, it is the second highest-grossing Korean film of 2021, with a gross of US$17.97 million and 2.19 million admissions.

 Synopsis

-Park Dong-won (Kim Sung-kyun) and his family move into a house purchased after 11 years of labor.
+Park Dong-won (Kim Sung-kyun) and his family move into a condo purchased after 11 years of labor.
 They throw a housewarming party and invite their friends.
-A heavy overnight downpour creates an extremely big sinkhole, and in a mere minute, it engulfs the house with the people inside it.
+A heavy overnight downpour creates an extremely big sinkhole, and in a mere minute, it engulfs the condominium with the people inside it.
 Deep down the hole, Park, his neighbor Jeong Man-soo (Cha Seung-won) and the guests have to find a way out.
 As luck would have it, rain again begins to pour down, filling the sinkhole with water.
-They must find out a solution before time runs out.
+They must find a solution before time runs out.